codee-com/open-catalog/Checks/PWD003/README.md

 end subroutine foo
 ```

->**Note:**
+> [!NOTE]
->Another option would be to use assumed-shape arrays instead, which
+> Another option would be to use assumed-shape arrays instead, which
->automatically provide the compiler with all the necessary information.
+> automatically provide the compiler with all the necessary information.
 >
->Check the [PWR070 entry](../PWR070/) for more details on them!
+> Check the [PWR070 entry](../PWR070/) for more details on them!

 ### Related resources